optimove-tech/Web-SDK-Integration-Guide-V3/README.md

 ## <a id="targeting-visitors-by-email"></a> Targeting visitors by email

-Whenever the website captures a visitor’s email address, such as when a visitor submits a newsletter you can call a custom event that includes the ‘email’ parameter.
-After using a custom event including email parameter the visitor may be targeted by an email execution channel
+Whenever the website captures a visitor’s email address, such as when a visitor submits a newsletter, you can call a custom event that includes the ‘email’ parameter.
+After using a custom event including an email parameter, the visitor may be targeted by an email execution channel

 **Example usage:**  Targeting visitors after submitting a newsletter
 ```javascript